lgingerich/stream-event-pipeline/README.md

     cp .env.example .env
     ```
 2. Edit the `.env` file and provide the necessary values for your setup.

+    **Note:** Docker Compose prioritizes variables defined in the `.env` file.
+However, if you encounter setup errors related to configuration, ensure that you don't have conflicting environment variables set directly in your shell session.
+If you suspect a conflict, try `unset VARIABLE_NAME` in your terminal for the potentially conflicting variable before running `docker-compose up`.

 ### Running the Pipeline (Docker Compose)